 - a.
-The teacher plans lessons that are interconnected and work together as a series to build toward short term goals and long term competencies. - b.
-The teacher regularly assesses learners' learning using a variety of assessment activities including more informal (e.g. monitoring during activities and peer/self-assessment) and more formal (e.g. tests, presentations and projects). - c.
-The teacher plans and uses assessment activities that assess what learners know about language, and also what learners are able to do as speakers, listeners, readers and writers. - d.
+The teacher has realistic short and long term learning objectives for learners. - b.
+The teacher regularly assesses learner learning using a variety of assessment activities - c.
+The teacher plans and uses assessment activities that assess not only what learners know, but also what learners are able to do as speakers, listeners, readers and writers. - d.
 The teacher teaches learners to assess themselves and their peers so that they are aware of their progress.